-- 1. Areas identified on Schedule "B1" are not required for planned development within the 30 year (2024-2054) planning period.
-Existing uses may remain as zoned in the Zoning Bylaw 2005.85. - 2.
-Any proposal to change the existing land use shall require a planning justification study as part of a planning application and where necessary an amendment to the zoning bylaw. - 3.
-The proposed redesignation of Future Greenfield Areas for intensive development shall be subject to a comprehensive growth management study undertaken by the Township to determine the need to allocate additional land for development during the planning period.
-Part of this study will include an assessment of municipal servicing capacity.

-- 4. It is intended that the designated Future Greenfield Areas shall be serviced with individual private water supply and wastewater treatment facilities until land is designated for development and an amendment to this Secondary Plan is approved. - 5.
-This Plan discourages proposals for intensification within the designated Future Greenfield Area, except for the creation of up to five residential lots by consent where it is determined by the Township that intensification will not prejudice or impede the orderly and proper development by subdivision plan in the future.
+- 1. Areas identified on Schedule "B2" are anticipated to not be required for planned development within the 30-year (2021-2051) planning period.
+Existing uses may remain as zoned in the Zoning By-law #2005.85. - 2.
+Any proposal to change the existing land use shall require a planning justification study as part of a planning application and where necessary an amendment to the zoning by-law. - 3.
+The proposed redesignation of Future Development Areas for intensive development shall be subject to a comprehensive growth management study undertaken by the Township to determine the need to allocate additional land for development during the planning period.
+Part of this study will include an assessment of municipal servicing capacity. - 4.
+It is intended that the designated Future Development Areas shall be serviced with individual private water supply and wastewater treatment facilities until land is designated for development and an amendment to this Secondary Plan is approved. - 5.
+This Plan discourages proposals for intensification within the designated Future Development Area, except for the creation of up to five residential lots by consent where it is determined by the Township that intensification will not prejudice or impede the orderly and proper development by subdivision plan in the future.